xalvarez/github-team-dashboard/README.md

 Make sure you store this token somewhere, as you can only see it once.

+By default the application will run in port 8080.
+If you ant it to run on a different port, set the environment variable _MICRONAUT_SERVER_PORT_ to a a different port.

 ### Docker

 You can either download the project's latest official image